Doing Business in Slovenia

 A party to a transaction seeking to know whether a proposed course of conduct would violate the FCPA can take advantage of the opinion procedure established by the statue.
 Within 30 days of receiving a description of a proposed course of conduct in writing, the Attorney General will provide the party with a written opinion on whether the proposed conduct would violate the FCPA.
 Not only do opinions provide the requesting party with a rebuttable presumption that the conduct does not violate the FCPA, but DOJ publishes past opinions which can provide guidance for other companies facing similar situations.

-Should you have any further questions, please contact us at the addresses below.
+Should you have any further questions, please contact us:

 - BusinessUSA.gov is the U.S. Government's official web portal to support business start-ups, growth, financing, and exporting.